Are Electricity Rates Going Up in 2019?

 Washington State paid the lowest rate at just 9.81 cents per kWh.
 Hawaii residents paid 33.43 cents a kWh.
 As far as annual rate changes, New York enjoyed a 6.2% decrease while people in Maine paid 11.5% more than the same time last year.
 All in all, only 12 states had a year-over-year decrease.

-Find out if there’s an affordable energy plan in your area!
+Find out if there are Spark Energy plans available in your area!